JetBrains/intellij-sdk-docs/basics/action_system.md

   Actions are made available by changing state in the [Presentation](upsource:///platform/platform-api/src/com/intellij/ide/presentation/Presentation.java) object associated with the event context.
   As explained in [Overriding the `AnAction.update()`  Method](#overriding-the-anactionupdate-method), it is vital `update()` methods _execute quickly_ and return execution to the IntelliJ Platform.
 * An action's method `AnAction.actionPerformed()` is called by the IntelliJ Platform if it is available and selected by the user.
-  This method does the heavy lifting for the action - it contains the code to be executed when the action is invoked.
+  This method does the heavy lifting for the action - it contains the code executed when the action gets invoked.
-  The `actionPerformed()` method also receives `AnActionEvent` as a parameter, which can be used to access projects, files, selection, etc.
+  The `actionPerformed()` method also receives `AnActionEvent` as a parameter, which is used to access projects, files, selection, etc.
   See [Overriding the `AnAction.actionPerformed()` Method](#overriding-the-anactionactionperformed-method) for more information.

 There are other methods to override in the `AnAction` class, such as for changing the default `Presentation` object for the action.